ronilaukkarinen/md-wysiwyg-editor/README.md

 * [https://alyw234237.github.io/md-wysiwyg-editor/](https://alyw234237.github.io/md-wysiwyg-editor/)

-Open this README.md file in the editor with the markdown view in split-screen mode:
+Open this README.md file in the editor with a split-screen markdown editor:

 * [https://alyw234237.github.io/md-wysiwyg-editor/?mdf=README.md&mdv=true](https://alyw234237.github.io/md-wysiwyg-editor/?mdf=README.md&mdv=true)

-### Requirements

-Make sure that your web browser is up to date and you have the Native File System API enabled (e.g., in Google Chrome flags—these flags are not enabled by default at this time):
+Make sure that your web browser is up to date and that you have the Native File System API enabled (e.g., in Google Chrome flags—these flags are not enabled by default at this time):

 * [chrome://flags/#native-file-system-api](chrome://flags/#native-file-system-api)
 * [chrome://flags/#file-handling-api](chrome://flags/#file-handling-api)